Michael Singh: Prosecution

 Initially, Singh's trial was scheduled to start in March 1977, but due to a violent outburst during a hearing which required that the defendant be restrained by seven bailiffs, the presiding judge ordered that the proceedings should be adjourned until Singh could get a second evaluation.
 The previous day, he had shown signs of increasing agitation, paced around the courtroom and even uttered obscenities under his breath.
 When psychiatrists at the Fulton State Hospital deemed Singh sane, his trial date was pushed back to August 1.

 In July, Singh filed a petition to have Circuit Judge James H. Keet disqualified from the proceedings, citing alleged prejudice against him.
 In response, Keet staunchly refused, filing a ruling explaining his decision.
 In response, Singh attempted to have his trial delayed again, claiming that he suffered from a physical ailment that prevented him from fully concentrating during the proceedings, but his request was denied.

 During the trial, prosecutors brought Mrs. Singh's two children as the primary witnesses, allowing her daughter to describe what she had seen and heard on the day of her mother's murder.
 In her testimony, the girl described how Singh and Mary had gotten into a heated argument that eventually resulted in the former shooting the latter and then leaving.
 A forensic pathologist, A.C.
 Raborar, was later brought in to give a detailed overview of the gunshot wounds, explaining that the bullet that entered through Mrs. Singh's back traveled upward towards her heart, killing her instantly.
 When he took the stand, Singh and his attorney claimed that Mary, who was taller and stronger than her husband, was the aggressive and domineering one in their relationship and that she was the one who had attacked him first, resulting in her accidental death.
 In his testimony, Singh alleged that she was a closeted bisexual who had several girlfriends and claimed that she had attempted to force him into having relationships with men, which he was categorically opposed to.
 These claims were repudiated by family members and witnesses, including the police officer who arrested Singh, as he testified that shortly after his detention, the defendant had asked whether Missouri carried the death penalty for murder.

 Eventually, Singh was found guilty by the jury, but a 12–1 decision convicted him on the lesser charge of manslaughter.
 After a bid to have a new trial was rejected, he was sentenced to 10 years imprisonment and transferred to a penitentiary in Jefferson City, as his attorney alleged that an unnamed inmate had threatened to kill Singh in prison.
-In 1980, a circuit ruled that Singh was eligible to receive half of his wife's $9,500 life insurance policy on the grounds that since the manslaughter charge was not considered intentional murder and thus did not disqualify him.
+In 1980, a circuit court ruled that Singh was eligible to receive half of his wife's $9,500 life insurance policy on the grounds that since the manslaughter charge was not considered intentional murder and thus did not disqualify him.